-Jill's teaching areas include social planning, community research methods, planning and environmental history, internship, community design, and community analysis.
-Through the years she has also taught research design, practical writing, planning theory, social criticism, rural planning studio, and international development planning.
+Jill's teaching areas include planning and environmental history, planning philosophy, internship, community design, and community analysis.
+Through the years she has also taught research design, practical writing, and planning theory.

 Jill has served on the editorial boards of Plan Canada, Journal of the American Planning Association, Landscape and Urban Planning Journal, Canadian Journal of Urban Research, CJUR / Canadian Planning and Policy, Planning Theory and Practice, International Planning Studies, and the Encyclopedia for Quality of Life and Wellbeing Research.
 She is one of the series editors for the RTPI Library Book Series (Routledge UK).

 From 2004 to 2007, Jill was a member of the Joint Canada / Nova Scotia Environmental Review Panel for the Whites Point Quarry Proposal.
 In 2014 she was appointed to Housing Nova Scotia's Interim Advisory Committee.

-Jill's current research projects examine topics such as coordinating multiple plans, examining trends in residential environments, the theory and practice of planning suburbs, the influence of new urbanism on Canadian planning practice, the planning response to gated communities in Canada, planning for creative cities (with special interest in the needs of music and cultural sector workers), neighbourhood change, and health and the built environment.
+Jill's research projects examine topics such as coordinating multiple plans, examining trends in residential environments, the theory and practice of planning suburbs, the influence of new urbanism on Canadian planning practice, the planning response to gated communities in Canada, planning for creative cities (with special interest in music and cultural sector workers), neighbourhood change, and health and the built environment.

 Visit Jill's research web site: http://theoryandpractice.planning.dal.ca/